 The Rscript path

-For most users the /usr/bin/env Rscript path should be the preferred option as it represents the path most likely to work across a majority of systems.
+path should be the preferred option as it represents the path most likely to work across a majority of systems.
 However, in the event that this doesn’t work for you, there are a couple of other options.

-The first option is to find the Rscript path using which.
+The first option is to find the Rscript path using which

 To use the path the shebang line can be changed to;

-Another, and the least preferable option is to use the /opt/ path.
-You should entries under /opt/ for any version of R that you have installed.
+for any version of R that you have installed.
 I’m currently using R 4.2.1, so could set my shebang line to;

 The second option is the least portable and maintainable, it likely won’t work for other users or on different systems, and may stop working if you upgrade your version of R.